San Marco, Florence: Medici reconstruction

 In 1437 Cosimo commissioned Michelozzo, the Medici family's favourite architect, to rebuild the San Marco convent on Renaissance lines.
+He worked on San Marco from 1439 to 1444.
 By 1438 the work was well underway and the final dedication took place on Epiphany night 1443 in the presence of Pope Eugene IV and the Archbishop of Capua, cardinal Niccolò d'Acciapaccio.
-San Marco became one of the main elements in the new configuration of the area to the North of the centre of Florence (the so-called “Medici quartiere”), along with the Medici family palazzo and the basilica of San Lorenzo.
+San Marco became one of the main elements in the new configuration of the area to the North of the centre of Florence (the so-called “Medici quarter”), along with the Medici family palazzo and the basilica of San Lorenzo.
 These years marked the height of the Medici family's artistic patronage, above all in connection with the transfer to Florence of the Ecumenical Council from Ferrara to Florence in 1439.
 Michelozzo succeeded in developing an architectural model for the renaissance library.
 It included a long narrow hall, divided into three parts by two rows of plain columns.

-According to Giorgio Vasari’s Lives of the Most Excellent Painters, Sculptors, and Architects, Cosimo invested in the new convent a notable amount of finance, amounting to some 40,000 florins.
-Michelozzo worked on San Marco from 1439 to 1444.

 Church

 The church has a single nave with side chapels designed in the late 16th century by Giambologna, and housing paintings from the 16th–17th centuries.
 In the late 17th century the tribune and the carved ceiling were also realized.
 A further renovation was carried on in 1678 by Pier Francesco Silvani.
 The façade, in Neo-Classical style, was built in 1777–1778.

+It houses the relics of Antoninus of Florence, a founder of the San Marco, and later Archbishop of Florence; Cosimo de’ Medici used to say that the safety of Florence depended entirely on his prayers.
+Pico Della Mirandola and other notables of Florentine society are also buried in the church.

 Among the artworks, the most ancient is a 14th-century crucifix in the counter-façade.
 The crucifix on the high altar (1425–1428) is by Fra Angelico.
 Over the first altar to the right is St. Thomas Praying by Santi di Tito from 1593, while over the second altar is a Madonna with Saints by Fra Bartolomeo.

 Giambologna completed the Cappella di Sant'Antonino (also known as Salviati Chapel) in May 1589.
 The Salviati family had been linked by marriage to the Medici (Pope Leo XI was the son of Francesca Salviati, the daughter of Giacomo Salviati and Lucrezia de' Medici).

 The interior was decorated in fresco with a Translation and Funeral of St. Antonino Perozzi by Domenico Passignano.
 The dome of the chapel is by Bernardino Poccetti, also author of frescoes in the Sacrament Chapel.
 The latter also has canvases by Santi di Tito, Crespi, Francesco Morandini, Jacopo da Empoli, and Francesco Curradi.